Advocating to make a difference for others.

 I gave birth to my second child, Samantha, in 1995.
-Days after being born Samantha was sent home from the hospital, and her heart condition went undetected.
-Within a week after being home Samantha showed signs of something very wrong.
+Days after being born Samantha was sent home from the hospital, her heart condition went undetected.
+Within a week of being home, Samantha showed signs of something very wrong.
 Samantha was born with a congenital heart defect, she would pass away 21 days after her birth.

 In 1995, critical congenital heart defect screening for newborn infants, using a pulse oximetry test, was not required in New Hampshire.
 Having this test in place when Samantha was born would have allowed for prompt critical care and the possibility of a very different outcome.
 When NH Legislators considered a bill in 2012 to make this test a requirement for all hospitals and birthing centers, I shared my story with my lawmakers, in hopes they would pass the bill to save other families from such a heartbreaking loss.
 NH did pass the requirement, one of the first such laws in the country.
 As a You’re The Cure advocate our voices do get heard and we can make a difference in the lives of our families, friends, and neighbors.